timstoneberg/scrapers/README.md

 # Scrapers

-These rudimentary scripts are used to scrape data from various internet sources, for use in the CME Business Analytics Lab.
+These rudimentary scripts are used to scrape data from various internet sources for use in the CME Business Analytics Lab, at Loyola University Chicago.

 ## Getting Started

-The current implementation simply runs these scripts at various times in as a cron job.
+The current implementation simply runs these scripts at various times as a cron job.
 You can also run them from the command line.

 ### Prerequisites